stephencz/old-stephencz-com/_posts/2019-03-27-reading-list.md

 ---
 layout: post
-title: Reading List
+title: The Reading List
-description: An on-going list of things I've read.
+description: An on-going collection of the books, essays, papers, and poems that I've read.
-categories: [books, collections, self]
+categories: [collections, books, reading]
-updated: 2019-04-5
+updated: 2019-05-9
 status: continuous
 links: []
 custom: []